Decidable equality for Empty

 Instances For

-Dependent induction principle for a quotient, when the target type is a Subsingleton
+An alternative induction principle for quotients that can be used when the target type is a subsingleton, in which all elements are equal.

-In this case the quotient's side condition is trivial so any function can be lifted.
+In these cases, the proof that the function respects the quotient's relation is trivial, so any function can be lifted.

 Equations